 b) ensure confirmed theft volumes are entered into Settlement.

 In support of the existence of this issue, the group identified clear evidence of a significant discrepancy between the number of confirmed thefts reported by Suppliers via the Theft Risk Assessment Service (TRAS) and those reported by Shippers via Xoserve’s Contact Management System (CMS).
 30% of all confirmed theft records in TRAS do not appear in CMS and 17% of confirmed theft records in CMS do not appear in TRAS.
-In short, this indicates that Shippers and Suppliers are not talking to one and other as would be expected and is likely a product of there being no clear obligation in either the UNC or SPAA for these parties to report confirmed theft data to each other.
+In short, this indicates that Shippers and Suppliers are not talking to one and other as efficiently as would be expected and is likely a product of there being no clear obligation in either the UNC or SPAA for these parties to report confirmed theft data to each other.

 This results in two highly undesirable effects, the first is an inaccurate view of the impact of theft of gas on Unidentified Gas (UIG) and unnecessary volatility in UIG calculations.
 The second is that the significant effort of Suppliers in detecting and investigating theft of gas is, unfairly, not recognised in Settlement.